 Later in the summer, another publisher made a similar decision.

-InterVarsity Press (IVP), which produced two books by Dr. O’Brien in the New Studies in Biblical Theology series, decided that they too would cease production on his texts:
+Inter-Varsity Press (IVP), which published two books written by O’Brien in the New Studies in Biblical Theology series, decided that they, too, would cease production on his texts.

 The originating publisher and investigator, Inter-Varsity Press (UK), has clearly stated that “the chapters in Salvation to the Ends of the Earth that were reviewed and found to have issues were those written by Peter O’Brien.
 The chapters by co-author Andreas Kostenberger are not under question.”